 Travel can be wasteful and harmful to the planet but you can easily reduce your impact.
 Here are some great eco products to travel with to reduce your need for single-use plastics.
 Zero waste is a lofty goal at the best of times but it gets even harder when travelling.
 If you can reduce your waste as much as possible it goes a long way to keeping our planet clean and beautiful.
 Here are my top 10 eco products that I have taken with me all over the world.

 Disclaimer: This is not a sponsored post.
-I don’t want to encourage people to go and purchase all this items brand new if you already have something fit for the purpose.
+I don’t want to encourage people to go and purchase all these items brand new if you already have something fit for the purpose.
 For example, bamboo cutlery is great if you are taking it in your carry on for a flight but otherwise normal silverware that you already have at home is perfect to take with you for everyday use.
+If you do need to buy something or are purchasing as a gift the links will take you through to Biome which is an Australian owned company provided eco-solutions instore and online.

 An essential for eating zero waste on the go, I always leave my cutlery set in my backpack.
 These handy pouches have a knife, fork, spoon, chopsticks, straw and cleaner.
 A set like this is super handy for eating street food or at outdoor events.
 I also use mine when I’m on a flight so I can refuse the disposable cutlery.
 The amount of plastic you can refuse by having this with you is astounding.